tetra-coder/BrainSharp/README.md

 # Brain#
 Hello there fellow coders!
 Brain# is just an improved version of Brain(obscene word).
 It has a few more features, and I will present them to you all today.
+Also, write your code in the program.b# file.

 ## +
 Just takes the current pointer position, and increases the value at that place in the tape by 1.